 Early in the summer, my parents offered to take the kids for a couple of nights in July.
-Yes!
-Yes!
-And thank you dear Mom and Dad.
+Thank you, Mom and Dad.

 Breakfast was incredible.
 To start was zucchini coffee cake and banana bread followed by a french baked pancake with cherry sauce and slivered almonds.